microsoft/terminal/doc/specs/#7335 - Console Allocation Policy.md

 An earlier version of this specification offered the **always** allocation policy, with the following behaviors:

+> **STRUCK FROM SPECIFICATION**
+>
-* A GUI subsystem application would always get a console window.
+> * A GUI subsystem application would always get a console window.
-* A command-line shell would not wait for it to exit before returning a prompt.
+> * A command-line shell would not wait for it to exit before returning a prompt.

 It was cut because a GUI application that wants a console window can simply attach to an existing console session or allocate a new one.
 We found no compelling use case that would require the forced allocation of a console session